Azure/azure-sdk-for-cpp/doc/BatchOperations.md

 The core requirements for the Batch pattern are:

-<<<<<<< Updated upstream
-* The batch pattern should enable aggregating multiple operations into a single REST API call
+- The batch pattern should enable aggregating multiple operations into a single REST API call
-  * The batch client will operate on the aggregated operations in a client specific fashion.
+  - The batch client will operate on the aggregated operations in a client specific fashion.
-* The batch pattern must support operations which are authored from different azure identities
+- The batch pattern must support operations which are authored from different azure identities
-  * This requirement comes from the storage team.
+  - This requirement comes from the storage team.
-* The batch pattern needs to be able to return objects which cannot be copied (objects with a deleted copy constructor and assignment operator).
+- The batch pattern needs to be able to return objects which cannot be copied (objects with a deleted copy constructor and assignment operator).
-* The batch pattern should feel like a native C++ pattern.
+- The batch pattern should feel like a native C++ pattern.

 ## Existing batch API patterns